kaliop/ezdocker-stack/Readme.md

 	The docker stack provides a shell script to manage your project's docker-compose file.
 	The script is interactive and will ask you a few questions to configure your project the first time you run it.
-	Once this is done, `docker.compose.env.local`, `docker-compose.config.sh` and `docker-compose.yml` files will be created in the main folder.
+	Once this is done, `docker-compose.env.local`, `docker-compose.config.sh` and `docker-compose.yml` files will be created in the main folder.

 	Here are the information you will need to enter in your console to configure your project :